HarperDB/documentation/docs/administration/fabric-studio/organization-management.md

 5. Enter new user’s email
 6. Select desired role from drop down. (**Note**: roles and associated permissions can be created and managed by organization admins)
-7. Click "Add User" button to finalize adding new user **Note**: If person does not yet have a Harper Fabric account, you will be prompted to invite them User will be sent verification email, with instructions on how to activate their account.
+7. Click "Add User" button to finalize adding new user **Note**: If person does not yet have a Harper Fabric Studio account, you will be prompted to invite them.
+User will be sent verification email, with instructions on how to activate their account.
+Once accepted, user will be added to organization with assigned role.